pentney/taiat/README.md

 - an output processor that turns user queries into a selection of input data and desired outputs
 - an LLM API

 ... and produce an agent graph that will; run all necessary agents, including any dependencies for the desired outputs.
 A simple example is in the examples/ folder, which contains an agent that will perform various kinds of analyses on Kaggle CVS datasets.
+It can be tested on the command line with
-Given queries such as:
+`python taiat/examples/kaggle.py --request="<request here>"`.
+Give it queries such as:

 ```
 Perform clustering on the points in the Pima dataset.